AlgoMaster Logo

 Concat(other)foreach (var x in src) yield return x; foreach (var x in other) yield return x;

 Each one is a few lines of iterator code.
-The point is not that you should reimplement LINQ.
-The point is that LINQ's lazy behavior is not magic, it is yield applied consistently.
-When you understand yield, you understand why var q = list.Where(...) does no work until something iterates q.
+The goal is not to reimplement LINQ but to show that LINQ's lazy behavior is yield applied consistently.
+Understanding yield explains why var q = list.Where(...) does no work until something iterates q.

 Making a Custom Collection Enumerable

-You can use yield to implement GetEnumerator on your own class.
+yield works for implementing GetEnumerator on a custom class.
 Any type with a GetEnumerator() method returning a type with MoveNext and Current is foreach-able.
-Implementing IEnumerable<T> makes that explicit and gives you LINQ for free.
+Implementing IEnumerable<T> makes that explicit and provides LINQ support.

 The Cart class exposes itself as a sequence of non-zero-quantity items.
 The GetEnumerator method uses yield return to filter the underlying list.
 From the outside, Cart looks like a collection of CartItem.
 Inside, the filtering happens lazily as the caller iterates.

-A subtle detail: IEnumerable<T> extends IEnumerable, so you have to provide both GetEnumerator methods.
-The non-generic one usually just forwards to the generic one, which is the pattern shown.
+IEnumerable<T> extends IEnumerable, so both GetEnumerator methods are required.
+The non-generic one usually forwards to the generic one, as shown.

-Once Cart implements IEnumerable<CartItem>, you can use any LINQ method on it:
+Once Cart implements IEnumerable<CartItem>, any LINQ method works on it:

 Sum and Count work on Cart because Cart is IEnumerable<CartItem>.
 The zero-quantity voucher is invisible to both, because the iterator inside GetEnumerator skips it.
-The "items I care about" rule is encoded once, inside the collection, and every consumer benefits.
+The "items that matter" rule is encoded once, inside the collection, and every consumer benefits.

 Re-enumeration Cost